hms-11/CoopCommandESP32/README.md

 # Getting Started:

 All files are included in this git-repository to get CoopCommand up and running.
-To get started, use the Gerber files and BOM to get the PCB's coming.
-The pic n place files can be used if your board house supports assembly.
-These boards were designed to use JLCPCB's assembly service.
+To get started, either create/modify your own based on this [OPEN SOURCE](https://oshwlab.com/coreyearl1985/tacochickenrev1-dc_copy) board or buy the board [HERE](https://www.tindie.com/products/hms-11/taco-chicken-esp32-based-control-board/).

-Once you have the board in hand and assembled, program can be easily loaded in using the Arduino IDE (or your preffered IDE) and a USB cable.
+Once you have the board in hand and assembled, program can be easily loaded in using the Arduino IDE (or your preffered IDE) and a USB A - USB A cable.

-First, follow the instructions in the "BlynkInfo" file.
+First, follow the instructions in the [BlynkInfo](https://github.com/hms-11/CoopCommandESP32/blob/main/BlynkInfo) file.
 This will setup the needed steps to get the app going and generate a required Template ID and Device Name to be added to your program to be uploaded to the board.

-Secondly, download all files using the "Download Zip" button.
+Secondly, download all code files [HERE](https://github.com/hms-11/CoopCommandESP32/archive/refs/heads/main.zip).
 Extract all files in the CoopCommand folder into a folder all together.
 If you open the .ino file using Arduino IDE all other files will be loaded at same time.
 Insert the Template ID and Device Name into the appropriate location at the top of the sketch.
-Select your board (ESP32 Dev Module), select your Com Port and upload!
+Select your board (ESP32 Dev Module), select your Com Port and click upload!